RobinBreman/WMEFeedSorter/README.md

 * For now this script will only work for when your language is set to Dutch or English

 ## Code
-Feel free to fork and imporove this script on github i will be happy to accept any pull-requests.
+Feel free to fork and improve this script i will be happy to accept any pull-requests.

 https://github.com/RobinBreman/WMEFeedSorter